impact-and-fiction/putting-to-test-aap/README.md

 # putting-to-test-aap
-Code and data for the paper "Putting to test the Affective-Aestetic Potential"
+Data for the paper "Putting to test the Affective-Aestetic Potential"